kamilmazurek/hexagonal-architecture-template/README.md

 Project is covered by both unit and integration tests, and comes with Maven Surefire Plugin and Maven Failsafe Plugin configured.

 Tests are written using JUnit, REST Assured and Mockito.
-There are 2 types of tests:
+There are 2 types of tests implemented in this project:
-* Unit tests (suffixed with Test), run with the Maven Surefire Plugin
+* Unit tests (suffixed with Test), that are run with the Maven Surefire Plugin
-* Integration tests (suffixed with IntegrationTest), run with the Maven Failsafe Plugin
+* Integration tests (suffixed with IntegrationTest), that are run with the Maven Failsafe Plugin

 Unit tests can be run with the Maven Surefire Plugin using following command:
 ```console